jsmcm/SimpleNonce/README.md

 [![Software License][ico-license]](LICENSE.md)

-A simple Nonce implementation in PHP
+A simple nonce implementation in PHP

 This is a very simple nonce implementation.
 Uses PSR-2 and PSR-4